top of page

 The NWTRPA’s strategic goal number one is:

-“We envision a territory where everyone has access to recreation programs and spaces that foster healthy families, strong cultures, and vibrant communities”
+“We envision a territory where everyone has access to recreation programs and spaces that foster healthy individuals and families, strong cultures, and vibrant communities.”

 – NWTRPA Vision